sho-ohata-ischool/2017-spring-main/assignment/a0/cloud/README.md

 Run a notebook and connect to it from your local machine
 --------------------------------------------------------
 In order to use Jupyter notebooks, we need to set up an SSH tunnel.
-This will allow the browser on your local machine to connect directly to the Jupyter server and Python backend running on your cloud instance.
+This will allow the browser on your local machine to connect directly to the Jupyter server and Python backend running on your cloud instance. _All the below commands should be run **on your laptop**, unless specified otherwise._

 * First, install the Google Cloud SDK for your operating system.
 Follow the instructions at: https://cloud.google.com/sdk/
 * If it gives you the option to run an `./install.sh` script or similar, do so.